 Safran is making extensive use of automation and digitalization to transform its factories, using each of the technologies to dramatically improve quality and shorten production cycles.
 In Le Havre, France, Safran Nacelles (formerly known as Aircelle) is betting on augmented reality, moving lines and big data to further fulfill a “right first time” philosophy.
 In Pau in Southwest France, Safran Helicopter Engines (formerly Turbomeca) has entirely rethought a production line for ...

-"Safran Bets On Automating And Digitalizing Factories" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Safran Bets On Automating And Digitalizing Factories" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.